Gifted education: Online master’s degree

 Prior to acceptance into the program, you may enroll as a post-baccalaureate (formerly nondegree-seeking) student in up to 12 credit hours.
 Enrollment does not guarantee acceptance.
 Learn more about nondegree-seeking university student admissions.

-The 15 hours of gifted education course work above meet Missouri Department of Elementary and Secondary Education (DESE) requirements for Missouri gifted education certification.
-An educational research course also is required for Missouri gifted certification.
+The 23 hours of gifted education course work above meet Missouri Department of Elementary and Secondary Education (DESE) requirements for Missouri gifted education certification.
+DESE requires 15 credit hours of gifted education coursework in addition to SPC 8410, SPC_ED 8350 and Psych of the Exceptional Child (if not already taken as an undergraduate course) for a total of 23 credit hours.

 If you wish only to enroll to complete the course work required for Missouri gifted certification, no formal application is required.
 See the link above for nondegree-seeking university student admission.